About us

 Lauren is a PhD candidate at La Trobe University in Melbourne.
 Her research primarily involves analysing documentary sources for Renaissance collections of ancient Greek and South Italian vases.

-Tegan Gleeson
+Dr Tegan Gleeson

-Tegan Gleeson is a Classics PhD candidate at the University of Tasmania, where she researches verecundia, Roman emotion, and consolation.
+Tegan Gleeson is a Classics PhD graduate at the University of Tasmania, where she researched verecundia, Roman emotion, and consolation.
 She graduated with first class honours and a University Medal from the University of New England, where she completed her Bachelor of Historical Inquiry and Practice and Graduate Certificate Arts (Classical Languages.)
 In 2020, Tegan was awarded a UTAS Teaching Merit Certificate for her work as a sessional tutor in HTC104, Introduction to Ancient Rome, and at ASCS42 she was proud to receive the OPTIMA prize for her paper, Do Not Stand at my Grave and Weep: Consolation in Ovid’s Tristia.

 Tegan is passionate about education, and in 2021 ran an online introductory Latin program (funded by CANSW’s Ian McLeod award) at Grafton High School.
 She is kept warm in Nipaluna by her two dogs, Neffa & Argos.